 Succulent Flower Pot/Pencil Jar

 If you’re feeling crafty, The DIY Mommy has a great craft for you to do with your child and… free printables too!

-Do you have some beautiful flowers growing in your garden?
-Why not make a cut flower bouquet for teacher?
+Do you have some beautiful flowers growing in your garden or indoor plants that you can divide?
+Make a cut flower bouquet or grow your own plant for teacher.
 Try to get the bugs out before sending it to school, please!